eonrider/eonrider.github.io/index.md

 Due to my interests in digital privacy and ecology, I practice minimalism in both digital and non-digital spaces.

 ### 🏃‍♂️ Running
 I only really run casually.
 I'm not bad though!
 At my best, I've run a long distance at a sub-5:00 minute pace.
+I enjoy running as it gives me the freedom to go to places with a carbon footprint close to 0.
+It gives me moments to think and learn whether that be by listening to an audiobook or podcast or just self-reflection in silence.

 ### 🙌 Free and open source software (FOSS)
 It was only once I went down the privacy rabbit hole that I truly started appreciating FOSS.
 FOSS exists as one, if the not the only one, model that gives full transparency of any unwanted behaviour.
 I believe that any software product that claims to be privacy focused cannot be trusted unless it is FOSS.
 (Ahem...
 Apple.)